codewithani2004/todo-app/README.md

 ## 🌐 Live Demo

-👉 [Check out the live app on Netlify]: (https://taskotodo.netlify.app)
+👉 [Check out the live app on Netlify] : (https://taskotodo.netlify.app)

 ## ✨ Features

 - ✅ Add new tasks instantly
-- ✅ Clear completed tasks
+- ✅ Clear all todo tasks with one click
 - ✅ Duplicate tasks are not allowed
 - ✅ User-friendly and modern UI 🎨
 - ✅ Fully responsive on Mobile, Tablet & Laptop 📱💻